 Early Help: providing support as soon as a problem emerges, at any point in a child or young person's life.
+This document has been updated with the recommendations of KCSIE 2021.

 "Everyone needs help at some time in their lives and therefore an ethos of early help is important for any school or PRU.
 Within Gloucestershire the Early Help Partnership is co-ordinated by Families First Plus but all organisations working with children and young people should view themselves as part of the Early Help Partnership.
 The co-ordinated D&A offer of Early Help is outlined in the table below.
 We believe that early interventions for children or families, in many cases, will prevent children from experiencing harm.
 The link to Offer of Early Help is on our website under Parent information.